apache/nuttx/configs/qemu-i486/README.txt

   See the file configs/README.txt in the buildroot source tree.
 That has more detailed PLUS some special instructions that you will need to follow if you run into problems building the toolchain for Cygwin under Windows.

+FAQ
+===

+Q: I get the following error message, "undefined reference to '__stack_chk_fail'"
+A: Add -fno-stack-protector to ARCHCPUFLAGS in you Make.defs file.

 Configurations
 ==============